1985 Ford LTD LX sedan

 “Because Mr. Bondurant shouldn’t have all the fun.”

 The engine was Ford’s 165 bhp 4.9 liter/302 ci Windsor V8 with electronic fuel injection.
 The only transmission available was a four-speed automatic transmission.
 0-60 came in a respectable 9 seconds—faster than the Dodge 600ES and competitive with the Pontiac 6000 STE.
-Mileage was 19 city/23 highway by the standards of the day (17/22 by today’s standards).
-With a 16-gallon fuel tank, range was between 280 and 300 miles with a 10% reserve.
+Mileage was 19 city/23 highway by the day’s standards (17/22 by today’s measures).
+With a 16-gallon gas tank, the range was 280 to 300 miles with a 10% fuel reserve.

 Options included cast aluminum wheels ($224), air conditioning ($743), power windows ($272), power locks ($213), and an electronic AM/FM stereo radio with cassette ($409).